 - $100,000 in property damage coverage.

-While state law doesn't require collision or comprehensive insurance, your lender will probably require it if you financed your vehicle.
-This is so they can protect their investment.
-Your lender will let you know what limits they require.
+While state law doesn't require collision or comprehensive insurance, your lender will probably require it if you finance your vehicle.
+This is so it can protect its investment.
+Your lender will let you know what limits it requires.
 Even if you buy your car on your own, full coverage can be an excellent investment if the car is new.